 James Earl Ray was the criminal for the murder of Martin Luther King Jr. James was a small-time criminal and confirmed racist.

-After killing Martin Luther King, James Earl Ray immediately fled from the US and arrested on June 8, 1968, about 2 months after King’s death from London Heathrow Airport.
+After killing Martin Luther King, James Earl Ray immediately fled from the US and arrested on June 8, 1968, about 2 months after King’s death at London Heathrow Airport.

-James confessed King’s murder on March 10, 1969, and sentenced 99 years in prison.
+James confessed King’s murder on March 10, 1969, and sentenced to 99 years in prison.

-James Earl Ray died in 1998 in the prison due to chronic Hepatitis C disease.
+James Earl Ray died in 1998 in the prison because of chronic Hepatitis C disease.
 He served 29 years in prison in jail at the time of death.

 What led James to kill Martin Luther King?
 It is a long debate.
 However, evidence shows that James Earl Ray was concerned with the integration policies sweeping the country.

 Besides racial segregation beliefs, he also saw a big payday, some historians have said about the killing of black leaders.

 - January 15, 1929, Martin Luther King born in Atlanta Georgia.